bessey/bessey.github.io/_posts/2024-06-18-github-releases-vs-changelogs.md

 ----

-I think the difference in UX of these two workflows speaks for themselves.
-I have two proposals going forwards...
+I think the UX chasm between these two workflows is obvious, and that is why I am surprised and concerned to see CHANGELOG.md falling out of fashion.

-If you are a **Github employee**, please, improve this experience!
-We have long had a UI for "compare git diff between commits".
-Now we need a UI for "compare releases diff between (semantic) release tags".
+**If you are a Github employee**, please, improve this experience!
+If Releases are to replace changelogs, as I think they reasonably could, their UX needs to be _better_ than changelogs, not worse.
+A UI to see changelogs between releases X and Y would be a game changer.

-If you are a **repo maintainer** that has migrated entirely to Github Releases, please consider maintaining a CHANGELOG.md as well.
-There are excellent resources to help you here [[1](https://keepachangelog.com/en/1.1.0/), [2](https://changelog.md/)].
+**If you are a repo maintainer** that has migrated entirely to Github Releases, please consider **generating a CHANGELOG.md from your existing Github Releases** as well.
+Thanks to the [**rhysd/changelog-from-release**](https://github.com/rhysd/changelog-from-release) this is a pretty simple thing to do.

+Thanks for reading, and above all, much love to all open source maintainers out there! ❤️